-LONDON, Feb 14 (Reuters) - Aluminum prices touched their lowest in two months on Wednesday after a rapid build-up of stocks in exchange warehouses suggested ample supplies of the metal.
+LONDON, Feb 14 (Reuters) - Aluminium prices touched their lowest in two months on Wednesday after a rapid build-up of stocks in exchange warehouses suggested ample supplies of the metal.

-Benchmark aluminum on the London Metal Exchange traded up 0.1 percent at $2,141 a tonne in official rings after falling to $2,112.50, its lowest since Dec.
+Benchmark aluminium on the London Metal Exchange traded up 0.1 percent at $2,141 a tonne in official rings after falling to $2,112.50, its lowest since Dec.
 20.

-Expectations that a crackdown on polluting smelters in China, the world's biggest producer and consumer, would reduce global supply helped to drive aluminum prices to the highest in six years in late December.
+Expectations that a crackdown on polluting smelters in China, the world's biggest producer and consumer, would reduce global supply helped to drive aluminium prices to the highest in six years in late December.

 But stockpiles in LME-registered warehouses have surged by more than 200,000 tonnes since late last week to nearly 1.3 million tonnes, while inventories in Shanghai Futures Exchange warehouses continue to build after rising more than 600 percent last year. <MALSTX-TOTA> <AL-STX-SGH>

-"There is obviously ample supply of aluminum in China and therefore scope to export at least some of that material," said Commerzbank analyst Daniel Briesemann.
+"There is obviously ample supply of aluminium in China and therefore scope to export at least some of that material," said Commerzbank analyst Daniel Briesemann.